 Narsarsuaq, Greenland to Kulusuk, Greenland

 We elected to take off and see how things looked.
-The hotel provided a great breakfast, and at the now fully-staffed airport we got some great advice on suggested routes, likely weather conditions, and things not to do (such as flight into the wires).
+The hotel provided a great breakfast, and at the now fully-staffed airport we got some great advice on suggested routes, likely weather conditions, and things not to do (such as fly into the wires).
 We launched downhill, towards the fiord, and circled west of the airport as we gained height, climbing through large gaps in the overcast layers.
 At 12,000ft our luck ran out and the only way up was through the cloud.
 The outside temperature by now was -18c, at the lower limit of where icing is usually found, so we elected to test the waters and found that we didn’t pick up any appreciable ice on the climb to 14,500ft, and clear air.

 Having made it through to the top, things looked good for getting to Kulusuk.
 We turned east across the ice cap, and as we flew breaks in the cloud layer started to appear and offer tantalising glimpses of the glaciers and mountains below.
 As we approached the east coast and turned to the north, the clouds almost entirely disappeared, and we enjoyed the spectacular views of the icy landscape with the ice cap spilling down through the mountains to the sea, and significant sea ice remaining along the shore.